 Doctors base the diagnosis on the characteristic pain.

-A common cause is
+A common cause of trigeminal neuralgia is

-The pain can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
+Pain due to trigeminal neuralgia can occur spontaneously but is often triggered by touching a particular spot (called a trigger point) on the face, lips, or tongue or by an action such as brushing the teeth or chewing.
 Repeated short, lightning-like bursts of excruciating stabbing pain can be felt in any part of the lower portion of the face but are most often felt in the cheek next to the nose or in the jaw.

 Usually, only one side of the face is affected.
 The pain usually lasts seconds but may last up to 2 minutes.
 Recurring as often as 100 times a day, the pain can be incapacitating.
 Because the pain is intense, people tend to wince, and thus the disorder is sometimes called a tic.
 The disorder commonly resolves on its own, but bouts of the disorder often recur after a long pain-free interval.

-If people have pain unrelieved by drugs and surgery seems too risky, a test can be done to determine whether other procedures would help.
-For the test, an anesthetic is injected into the nerve relieves the pain, disrupting the nerve may relieve the pain, sometimes permanently.
+If people have pain unrelieved by medications and surgery seems too risky, a nerve block can be done to determine whether other procedures would help.
+If the injection of the anesthetic into the nerve relieves the pain, disrupting the nerve may relieve the pain, sometimes permanently.
 Disruptions may involve

-However, treatment that relieves pain often results in facial numbness.
+However, surgery that relieves pain often results in facial numbness.
 Also, pain often recurs.
 As a result, people may require many procedures.
 Having many procedures may increase the risk of developing severe pain that is difficult to treat.